 But if the pressure on the median nerve continues, it can lead to nerve damage and worsening symptoms.
 To prevent permanent damage, patients may be recommended surgery to take the pressure off the median nerve.

-These conditions and other injuries to the hand and wrist can be treated with stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) treatment which avoids the need for surgery and enables people to return to normal activities sooner.
+These conditions and other injuries to the wrist, hand and thumb can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) treatment which avoids the need for surgery and enables people to return to normal activities sooner.

 Background: Most operations for carpometacarpal joint osteoarthritis of the thumb irreversibly alter or destroy the anatomy.
 There is a high demand for minimally invasive alternatives.
 The authors report the results of autologous fat transfer for treatment of thumb carpometacarpal joint osteoarthritis.